PolyPlugins/PSR4-WordPress-Plugin-Boilerplate/README.md

 **UPDATES**
 July 9th 2021 - We are working on new software which will give us a chance to use this and adjust accordingly.
 There may not be updates for a couple months, but we are also working on a Settings class which we haven't decided on if we were going to include in this repository or create a new one.

 July 17th 2021 - We've made a ton of progress with our [Settings Class for WordPress](https://github.com/PolyPlugins/Settings-Class-for-Wordpress) and have almost finished it.
 Once we put on the final touches, we'll be integrating it into this project as well.
+It just makes sense logically for us, as we will actively be using this project for developing new software, so having everything in one place makes development simpler.

 **Original WordPress Plugin Boilerplate Readme Below**